 Nevertheless, a closer look at Singapore’s legislation and the decisions of the Singapore Courts will show that there is no discrimination against fathers.
 When the Court addresses any matter relating to the children, the paramount consideration for the Court is the welfare of the children.
 This is clearly stated in Section 125(2) of the Women’s Charter and Section 3 of the Guardianship of Infants Act.

 Known as the “welfare principle”, this consideration of the children’s welfare will supersede any other factor when the Court determines any issue relating to the children.
-The logical question that follows is how the Court will decide what is in the best interests of the children?
+So the logical question that follows is how the Court will decide what is in the best interests of the children?
 This is particularly challenging when the children have two parents who love them equally.

 In Tan Siew Kee v Chua Ah Boey , the High Court held that the expression “welfare” is to be taken in its widest sense.
 Thus, the welfare of the children is not to be measured in monetary terms.
 Instead, it refers to the general well-being of the children and all aspects of their religious, moral, and physical upbringing.
 This includes their happiness, comfort and security.
 Therefore, a loving parent with a stable home would be conducive to the attainment of such well-being.